— Margaret Fuller

 "Very early, I knew that the only object in life was to grow," she observed wisely.

-A teacher who held discussions she called "conversations" with such New England intellectuals as Ralph Waldo Emerson, Henry David Thoreau, and Louisa May Alcott, Fuller was also a foreign correspondent and founding editor of the journal The Dial (1840–1842), perhaps America's first independent journal of literature, religion, and philosophy.
+A teacher who held conversations with such New England intellectuals as Ralph Waldo Emerson, Henry David Thoreau, and Louisa May Alcott, Fuller was also a foreign correspondent and founding editor of The Dial (1840–1842), perhaps America's first independent journal of literature, religion, and philosophy.

-Her poetry, reviews, and criticisms caught the eye of publisher Horace Greeley who hired Fuller as a critic for the New York Tribune in 1844.
-He once said she was "the most remarkable, and in some respects, the greatest woman America has yet known."
+Her poetry, reviews, and criticisms caught the eye of publisher Horace Greeley, who hired her as a critic for the New York Tribune.
+He once said she was “the most remarkable, and in some respects, the greatest woman America has yet known.”

-"I accept the universe!" she celebrated.
-Writer Susan Cheever described the bold Fuller as "a Dorothy Parker woman in a Jane Austen world."
+"I accept the universe!" she declared.
+Writer Susan Cheever described the bold Fuller as “a Dorothy Parker woman in a Jane Austen world.”

-Fuller's classic groundbreaking work Women in the Nineteenth Century (1845) looked at world history from a woman's point of view and influenced such feminist leaders as Elizabeth Cady Stanton and Susan B. Anthony.
+Fuller’s groundbreaking book, Women in the Nineteenth Century (1845), looked at world history from a woman's point of view and influenced feminist leaders like Elizabeth Cady Stanton and Susan B. Anthony.